balboa-healthequity/balboa-healthequity/_tabs/resources.md

 {: .prompt-tip }

 ## **[SAMHSA’s National Helpline](https://www.samhsa.gov/find-help/national-helpline)**
-- 1-800-662-HELP (4357) (also known as the Treatment Referral Routing Service)
+- 1-800-662-HELP (4357)
-- TTY: 1-800-487-4889
-- This is a confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.
+- FREE and CONFIDENCIAL 24/7 information service, in English and Spanish, for anyone facing mental and/or substance use disorders.

 ## **[988 Suicide & Crisis Lifeline](https://988lifeline.org/current-events/the-lifeline-and-988/)**
-- A national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week in the United States.
+- A national network of local crisis centers that provides FREE and CONFIDENTIAL emotional support to people in suicidal crisis or emotional distress.
+It operates 24/7 in the United States.

 ## **[Community Health Programs for Youth (CHPY)](https://www.sfdph.org/dph/files/CHPY-PocketBrochure.pdf)**
 - FREE healthcare and counseling for youth ages 12-25